AdriBesson/Statistical_learning_course/README.md

     ```

 ## Usage
-1. Go in the desired directory and un jupyter notebook
+1. Go in the desired directory and run jupyter notebook
     ```bash
     cd week1
     jupyter notebook